lhoupert/lhoupert/README.md

 🌱 I am learning the best practices to develop, deploy and operate cybersecurity solutions 🛡️ on infrastructure and applications ☁️.

 :sunrise: I'm interested in [open source cloud-based projects](https://www.cncf.io/) ⛅, [DevOps practices](https://about.gitlab.com/topics/devops/) ♾️ , and [Data Science](https://jakevdp.github.io/PythonDataScienceHandbook/) 📊 .
-I am hoping to find some time this year to learn Go and Rust.
+I am hoping to find some time this year to start learning Go and Rust.

 <br />